 Finance departments in most businesses deal with purchase orders and invoices every day.
-In essence, this means that the two are crucial documents of the account payable process.
+In essence, the two are crucial documents of the account payable process.

-But, what’s the difference between a purchase order and an invoice?
-Well, by the end of this post, you’ll know the fundamental differences between the two.
+But what’s the difference between a purchase order and an invoice?
+By the end of this post, you’ll know the fundamental differences between the two.
 Most importantly, you’ll learn how manual purchase orders and invoices can harm your business and why you should switch to the electronic purchase process.

 Let’s dive right into it.
-But, before we take the plunge, let’s get a couple of things out of the way.
+But before we take the plunge, let’s get some things out of the way.

 What’s an Invoice?